realiztikkk/Brutal-Wasteland/README.md

 **Why is my game not launching?**

 1. Switch or uncheck DXVK in the optional separator.
-2. Make sure you are launching Brutal Wasteland FNV and not NVSE through MO2 etc.
+2. Make sure you are launching Brutal Wasteland FNV and not NVSE through MO2, etc.
 3. Verify the game files and reapply the 4 GB patch.
-4. Sometimes menu mods can cause problems, start with these.
+4. Sometimes menu mods can cause problems, so start with these.

 **Changing resolution through ini**

-- To change the resolution, go to the falloutcustom.ini located in MO2 and type this in the display section: isize W= and isize H=, then type your resolution.
+- To change the resolution, go to the falloutcustom.ini located in MO2 and type this in the display section: `isize W=` and `isize H=`, then type your resolution.

 ### Mod Organizer 2